DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 "What should I work on?"

 How do you feed a family?

-How do you balance buying groceries, cooking, eating, cleaning up, and doing dishes?
+Note: How do you balance buying groceries, cooking, eating, cleaning up, and doing dishes?
 The answer is highly dependent on the context and the self-managing team is expected to work together to figure it out.

 <div style="display: grid;